← The journal Vertical M&A Guides February 19, 2026

 Thoma Bravo

 Thoma Bravo is another major PE firm active in software M&A, including vertical SaaS.
-The firm's approach combines acquisitions with operational improvement, and it has a track record of combining vertical SaaS businesses into larger platforms through roll-up strategies.
+The firm's approach combines acquisitions with operational improvement and platform building.

 Emerging Serial Acquirers

 The success of Constellation's model has inspired a new generation of serial acquirers.
-Companies like Lumine Group (spun out of Volaris), Topicus.com, and numerous PE-backed platforms are replicating the buy-and-hold approach, creating additional demand for vertical SaaS targets.
-This competition among acquirers is generally positive for founders, as it supports higher valuations and provides more options for transaction structures.
+Lumine Group, Topicus.com, and numerous PE-backed platforms have adopted variations of the buy-and-hold or holdco-style approach, creating more buyer options for founders.

 Recent Transaction Activity

-The vertical SaaS M&A market saw robust activity in 2024 and into 2025, despite broader M&A headwinds from elevated interest rates and geopolitical uncertainty.
+The vertical SaaS M&A market remained active in 2024 and into 2025, despite broader M&A headwinds from elevated interest rates and geopolitical uncertainty.
 Key trends include:

 Valuation Benchmarks